 There’s a group of writers I almost always lump together, constantly comparing their works and where they stand both in the landscape of classic American literature and on my own bookshelf.
-All born around the turn of the last century, the group includes Ernest Hemingway, F. Scott Fitzgerald, Thomas Wolfe and John Steinbeck.
+All born around the turn of the last century, the group includes Ernest Hemingway, F. Scott Fitzgerald, William Faulkner, Thomas Wolfe and John Steinbeck.
 Though each was great in his own right, this list will focus solely on the best John Steinbeck books.

 Previously I published my ranking of best Ernest Hemingway books.
 Let me be upfront about why I put these lists together: I don’t believe that my opinions (and that’s what this is, an opinion) are the ultimate, but rather I am trying to offer a resource for people trying to dive into these books, give them a place to start, create a conversation or keep one going.